nosilver4u/ewww-image-optimizer/readme.txt

 * changed: define EWWWIO_WPLR_AUTO (any value) to enable auto-optimize on images from WP/LR Sync
 * changed: thumbnails could be converted even if original was not
 * changed: Show Optimized Images table moved to Tools menu
-* fixed: full size image optimization not deferred if scaled by WP 5.3
+* fixed: full-size image optimization not deferred if scaled by WP 5.3
 * fixed: data-width and data-height attributes missing when JS WebP active
 * security: rewrote escapeshellarg() wrapper to be more secure